 Burnout Builds Up Slowly

 Burnout feels like total physical and emotional depletion, coupled with feelings of cynicism, detachment and professional ineffectiveness.
 It’s not a sudden thing.
 There’s time to notice the early signs and take steps to prevent it.

 Early signs can include patterns of increased irritability with and resentment toward program participants and colleagues; being afraid to take time off; outside of work relationship problems; a loss of energy; an increase in minor illnesses; losing your sense of humor; loss of social life; or decreased performance at work.

 Five Workplace Strategies

 - Encourage regular time off.
 Discuss the importance of setting boundaries around work hours and of using personal and vacation days.
-Examples: Take at least one (or three!) vacation days every quarter.
+Examples: Take at least one vacation day every quarter.
 Take a longer vacation at least once a year.
 Create an agreement that there is no expectation of immediate responses to non-crisis after-hours emails or calls.

 - Build in opportunities for alone time.
 Some solitude allows for reflecting, focusing and getting new ideas.
 Examples: Establish a regular “no-meeting” day each week.
 Allow staff to post a sign that says “Work in Progress.
 Please don’t interrupt.”